RedisLabs/redislabs-docs/content/rdi/quickstart/write-behind-guide.md

 - The `key_pattern` attribute specifies the pattern of Redis keys to listen on.
 The pattern has to correspond to keys that are of Hash or JSON value.

 - The `exclude_commands` attribute specifies which commands not to act on.
 For example, if you listen on key pattern that has Hash values, you can exclude the `HDEL` command so no deletions of data will propagate to the downstream database.
 If you don't specify this attribute, RDI write-behind acts on all relevant commands.
+- The `trigger` attribute is mandatory and must be set to `write-behind`.

 - The `row_format` attribute can be used with the `full` value in order to receive both the `before` and `after` sections of the payload.
 Note that for write-behind events the `before` value of the key is never provided.